adamphetamine/fleetdm/README.md

 LOCATION="$4"
 CUSTOM1="$5"

-So to create a .plist file with some variables added, you could execute something like
+So to create a .env file with some variables added, you could execute something like

-sudo sh ./clientprefs.sh "YumBrands" "KFC" "Chook_Cook" "Sydney" "MyCustomvalue"
+sudo sh ./fleet_client.sh "YumBrands" "KFC" "Chook_Cook" "Sydney" "MyCustomvalue"

+# clientprefs.sh
+This version is basically deprecated now but works the same way as the one above.
+It's output is a .plist instead of more generic .env and it only works on Macs.